Vkpro55/Insrictive_frontend/README.md

 # React + Vite

-# Full-Stack Project: Image Upload and Masking Service
+# Full-Stack Project: Student Management App UI (React + Tailwind) with Crud Operations Using Supabase and Prisma in Node.js Backend

 ## Overview
 This project is a full-stack application with a **FastAPI** backend and a **React** frontend.
 The backend handles the image upload, storage, and metadata management, while the frontend allows users to upload images and view the results interactively.